WalleNet/QuickLaunch/README.md

 3. You can type a key-binding under 'Shortcut', but it is faster to pin it to your taskbar.
 4. Move it to the very left of the taskbar.
 Now pressing Win+1 will launch the program much faster.

+# Additional Features
+Besides just launching programs, QuickLaunch can also do a few more things.

+### Exit without launching a program
+Type 'exit' and press enter.

+### Google Search
+Type 'g' and then the search query.
+ex: g how many miles from the earth to the sun

+### Youtube Search
+Type 'yt' and then the search query.
+ex: yt how to build a python program

+### Calculations
+Type a single operator calculation using +,-,/,*
+ex: 1+2 , 1-2 , 1\*2 , 1/2, etc.

+### File Explorer
+Type 'explorer' and press enter

 ## Thank you
 Thank you for using QuickLaunch.
 For Questions, email us at rohand.wallenet@gmail.com